10 Sonoma County Wineries with Picnics

 Experience the rich history of winegrowing in the region at Landmark Vineyards at the Hop Kiln Estate, located in the heart of the Russian River Valley.
 The iconic location has grown wine grapes on the property since the late 1800s.

 The tasting room is housed in a preserved historical landmark, an old stone hop kiln building, from the era when hops and beer were big in Sonoma County.
 Both indoor and outdoor tasting experiences are available, with expansive vineyard views in a historic setting.
-You can bring your own picnic (no outside alcohol) to enjoy on the property or the tasting room sells a wide variety of local cheeses, charcuterie, and other picnic goodies.
-The Build a Picnic Basket option lets you select a meat, cheese, spread, and crackers, and the winery supplies a basket, blanket, cheeseboard with knives, and wine glasses for you to use on the property.
+Guests are welcome to add on a curated cheese pairing or charcuterie platter to enhance their tasting.

 Ledson Winery, Kenwood